rogerUserGitHub/rogerUserGitHub/README.md

 ### Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">, my name is Roger

-- 🔭 finished my studies in Software Engineering at the Amsterdam University of Applied Sciences
+- 🔭 studied Software Engineering at the Amsterdam University of Applied Sciences
 - 👯 working full-time as a .NET/Full Stack Developer in Amsterdam
 - 👯 volunteering as a Front End Developer (React Native) for Aidy Health in Geneva (repo not on GitHub)
 - ⭐ portfolio site: https://react-portfolio-rdirkx.netlify.app/